-However, BTSC has legal disputes as of 31 March 2016 which are ongoing cases or disputes that could significantly affect the operations of BTSC or are cases that did not arise from the normal business conducts of BTSC as follows:
+However, BTSC has legal disputes as of 31 March 2017 which are ongoing cases or disputes that could significantly affect the operations of BTSC or are cases that did not arise from the normal business conducts of BTSC as follows:

-- BTSC, as the employer, was sued as joint defendant with Italian Thai Development Plc., as the contractor, and Thai Maruken Co., Ltd., as the sub-contractor, by the Fuel Pipeline Transportation Limited (FPT) and 2 insurance companies.
-This was since the pipelines installed by FPT were damaged from the fact that Thai Maruken drove the sheet piles into the ground to build a BTS station.
-The Civil Court ordered Thai Maruken to pay a damage payment of THB 59 million in which Thai Maruken appealed and the Appeal Court dismissed the case.
-The Plaintiff then took the case to the Supreme Court.
-On 22 December 2015, the Supreme Court overturned the verdict and ordered Thai Maruken to pay damage to the Plaintiff in the amount of THB 59 million. - BTSC was sued jointly with the BMA by the Plaintiffs, all handicapped/disabled persons, to install elevators and provide facilities for the disabled at the BTS stations to be in accordance with the related laws in which the Central Administrative Court dismissed the case since at the time of the Concession Agreement signing there was no ministerial decree or regulation specifying elevators and facilities to be installed for the disabled.
+- 1. BTSC was sued jointly with the BMA by the Plaintiffs, all handicapped/disabled persons, to install elevators and provide facilities for the disabled at the BTS stations to be in accordance with the related laws in which the Central Administrative Court dismissed the case since at the time of the Concession Agreement signing there was no ministerial decree or regulation specifying elevators and facilities to be installed for the disabled.
 The Plaintiffs then took the case to the Supreme Administrative Court, on 21 January 2015 the Supreme Administrative Court overturned the decision of the Central Administrative Court and ordered the BMA to install elevators and facilities for the disabled at 23 BTS stations and to provide facilities to the handicapped by providing a place to store the wheelchairs, railings going up and down the ramps and to post the handicapped/disabled signs in the interior and on the exterior of the carriages designated for the disabled.
 The facilities shall be completed within 1 year from the date of the court ruling and for BTSC to cooperate with the BMA to install such facilities and post the handicapped/disabled signs.
-At present, the BMA is in the process of installing elevators and facilities for the disabled at all 23 BTS stations which are expected to be completed by September 2016. - The BMA submitted a request for the debt payment of THB 306.5 million from the BTSC rehabilitation case in which the Receiver Official ruled that the BMA be paid a fee for the use of the land of the State Property in the amount of approximately THB 8.3 million plus guarantee letter fee of approximately THB 12.3 million and to dismiss the request for debt payment from the building and property tax of approximately THB 72.4 million and the unpaid rent of buildings of approximately THB 201.4 million.
+At present, the BMA is in the process of installing elevators and facilities for the disabled at all 23 BTS stations, which have been partially completed for 8 stations at Ratchathewi, Sanam Pao, Ari, Phrom Phong, Thong Lo, On Nut, Ratchadamri and National Stadium stations and expect to be fully completed for all 23 stations within 2017. - 2.
+The BMA submitted a request for the debt payment of THB 306.5 million from the BTSC rehabilitation case in which the Receiver Official ruled that the BMA be paid a fee for the use of the land of the State Property in the amount of approximately THB 8.3 million plus guarantee letter fee of approximately THB 12.3 million and to dismiss the request for debt payment from the building and property tax of approximately THB 72.4 million and the unpaid rent of buildings of approximately THB 201.4 million.
+The BMA submitted a dispute on the decision of the Receiver Official to the Central Bankruptcy Court in which the Central Bankruptcy Court dismissed the request of the BMA and the BMA appealed the case to the Central Bankruptcy Court.
+On 3 May 2017, the Supreme Court overturned the decision and ordered that the BMA was to receive the rehabilitation debt together with the property and land taxes in the amount of THB 63.01 million, a fee for the use of the land of the State Property in the amount of THB 8.3 million, interest on the fee for the use of such land of THB 3.56 million, building rental of THB 30.44 million and fee for the letter of guarantee of THB 12.3 million altogether totaling THB 117.61 million.